Teddy Bridgewater Player Prop Bets for NFL Week 13 | Denver vs. Kansas City 12/5/2021

 Season Stats

-- He has added 79 rushing yards on 23 carries (plus two touchdowns), averaging 7.2 yards per game.
+- He also adds 79 rushing yards (7.2 ypg) on 23 carries while scoring two touchdowns on the ground.

 - The Broncos have run 56.7% passing plays and 43.3% rushing plays this season.
 They rank 23rd in the NFL in scoring.